 There must be substantial involvement at each submitted application and at all stages of the evaluation process, of independent evaluators based in other countries, with no conflict of interest.
-Selection of the postdoctoral candidates will be done by the Selection committees, whose members include international independent experts from outside partnership, moreover, the members must also have an adequate gender balance and possess the relevant expertise and experience to assess the candidates.
+Selection of the postdoctoral candidates will be done by the Selection committees, whose members include international independent experts from outside the partnership, moreover, the members must also have an adequate gender balance and possess the relevant expertise and experience to assess the candidates.

-A good balance between experts related to the beneficiary and independent international experts from outside the partnership (based in other countries) must be ensured in the pool of evaluators and in the selection committees.
+A good balance between experts related to the beneficiary and independent international experts from outside the partnership (based in other countries than the beneficiary and the partners - if any) must be ensured in the pool of evaluators and in the selection committees.